California Driver Handbook - Sharing the Road

 Bicyclists have the right to operate on the road and may:

-- Lawfully be permitted to ride on certain sections of roadway in rural areas where there is no alternate route.
+- Lawfully be permitted to ride on certain sections of freeways where there is no alternate route and bicycling is not forbidden by a sign.

 - Choose to ride near the left curb or edge of a one-way street.